vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

 ## Types of Support

-**Automation Support:** Issues related to running scripts, playbooks, etc found in this repository.
+**Automation Support:** Issues related to running scripts, playbooks, etc. found in this repository.

 **Content Support:** Problems with the guidance text found in a STIG.
 Examples: